 - solving common problems with readily available open source technology

-- more time and resource for customised solutions to solve the rare or unique problems
+- saving time and resources for customised solutions to solve rare or unique problems

 - lower implementation and running costs